 - ‘Guitarist Magazine’ (18 November 2011) – ‘Classic Interview: Eric Clapton – June 1994’ – no author credited – via musicradar.com

 - ‘The Very Best Of Cream’ – Sleeve notes by Hugh Fielder (Polygram International Music, 1995) p.
 2, 3, 4, 5, 7, 9, 11

 - ‘The 500 Greatest Albums Of All Time’, ‘Rolling Stone’ magazine (February 2004) p.
 49, 50

 - ‘The History Of Rock’ by Mark Paytress (Parragon Books, 2011) p.
 100

-Song lyrics copyright Warner/Chappell Music with the exception of ‘Badge’ (Warner/Chappell Music/Copyright Control)
+Song lyrics copyright Warner/Chappell Music with the exceptions of ‘The Coffee Song’ (U.S. Patent 940 1941) and ‘Badge’ (Warner/Chappell Music/Copyright Control)